COMP 303- COMPUTER ARCHITECTURE

 Credits:3

-ENGR 421- INTRO.
-TO MACHINE LEARNING
+ENGR 421- INTRODUCTION TO MACHINE LEARNING

 Credits:3

-Prerequisites:MATH 107 and MATH 203 and ENGR 200 and (COMP 110 or COP 125 or COMP 131)
+Prerequisites:MATH 107 and 203 and ENGR 200 and (COMP 100 or COMP 125)

 A broad introduction to machine learning covering regression, classification, clustering, and dimensionality reduction methods; supervised and unsupervised models; linear and nonlinear models; parametric and nonparametric models; combinations of multiple models; comparisons of multiple models and model selection.